KimChunsick/KimChunsick/README.md

 I work as a *FullStack Developer* in Republic of Korea (yeap. absolutely south) and I like learning based on experience.

-Enjoy using every possible way to achieve your goal.
+Enjoy using every possible way to achieve goal.

 If you're interested in me, please refer to the link below!